 My father had a rather good-sized nose!
-This by his own admission.
 He would often kid about it saying that when he had a cold, he got his money’s worth!
 That was our Dad!
-Loved to kid, loved to laugh and was loved by many people.
-Can’t think of anyone who didn’t like my Dad.
 A great guy.
 Someone you enjoyed being with.
 Even with his large nose!
-A person who can laugh at themselves is a joy to be found.
-Our Dad.
+A person who can laugh at themselves is a joy.

-Maybe you’re wondering where I’m going with this.
-Fair enough!
+Where am I going with this?
 Exodus 34 is one of the most amazing chapters in all the Bible.
-You’ll agree as you read it.
-The Lord is passing in front of Moses on Mount Sinai, proclaiming who He is.
-His being and character.
-How compassionate He is, how gracious and giving.
+The Lord passes in front of Moses on Mount Sinai, proclaiming who He is.
+How compassionate He is.
+How gracious and giving.
 Slow to anger, forgiving not only slight matters but also ‘…wickedness, rebellion and sin’ (v.
 7).

 What about my father’s nose?
 None of your business!
-Well, I guess it is, since I mentioned it!
+Well, I guess it is, since I mention it!
 One of the attributes of God is His being ‘slow to anger’.
 Literally, in Hebrew language, ‘long of nose’!
-My father would have a good laugh over that!
+My father would agree!
 The Lord is patient and long-suffering, slow to anger with ‘long of nose’.

 I’m glad I had a father with a large nose.
 I’m really glad I have a Heavenly Father with a ‘long nose’ of patience, compassion and understanding.
-Aren’t you glad you have the same Father?
+Aren’t you glad also?

 Lord, for your loving patience, we thank you.
 For Jesus’ sake.
 Amen.